 The crop-munching worm can fly up to 100km (60 miles) at night.
 The female moth can lay up to 1,000 eggs in her lifetime.
 Larvae form of the fall armyworm prefers maize but can feed on more than 80 plant species including rice, sorghum, millet, sugarcane, vegetable crops and cotton.

 Farmers hope that a solution to eliminate the pest will be found.
 Even at that, they try their best to improve the situation.

-In Chikwawa, Malawi, farmers use remedies like Neem leaves and surf washing powder to minimize the impact of the attack on maize crop.
-Neem leave is said to restrict the appetite and growth of the pest.
+In Chikwawa, Malawi, farmers use remedies like Neem leaves and Surf washing powder to minimize the impact of the attack on maize crop.
+Neem leaves are said to restrict the appetite and growth of the pest.